jungyoo311/highonlife/README.md

     if root == null return # Base case: If input node is null, return null visit(root) # visit the node
-    root.visited = true # Mark the current node as visited for each Node in in root.adjacent: # Loop through all the neighbors(adjacent nodes) of the current node if n.visited == false: # Check if the neighbor n has not been visited yet, if it hasn't been visited, explore it next. search(n) # recursively call search() on the neighbor n
+    root.visited = true # Mark the current node as visited for each Node n in root.adjacent: # Loop through all the neighbors(adjacent nodes) of the current node if n.visited == false: # Check if the neighbor n has not been visited yet, if it hasn't been visited, explore it next. search(n) # recursively call search() on the neighbor n
 ```